brucezztong/Custom-Blocks-Pack/Documentation/Manual.md

 *cbpVendingMachineRandomHelperAir* - This can be Air (30%), a broken vending machine (30%), an empty vending machine (30%), or a working vending machine (10%)

+### Weapon Racks and Displays
+This series of helpers focus on randomizing loot blocks for weapons racks and displays.

+* cbpGunRackLargeRandomLootHelper
+* cbpGunRackSmallArmorRandomLootHelper
+* cbpGunRackSmallMagazineRandomLootHelper
+* cbpDisplayCaseAmmoLeftRandomLootHelper
+* cbpDisplayCaseAmmoMiddleRandomLootHelper
+* cbpDisplayCaseAmmoRightRandomLootHelper

+### Water Cooler Helpers
+There are two lines of Water Cooler blocks -- those that are centered and those that are offset.
+Within each line you can either get a full or empty block.
+The air version of the helpers has a 50% chance of placing an air block.

+* cbpWaterCoolerRandomHelper
+* cbpWaterCoolerRandomHelperAir
+* cbpWaterCoolerFullSideCenteredRandomHelper
+* bpWaterCoolerFullSideCenteredRandomHelperAir

 ## Contributors
 The following persons contributed to this modlet:

-**MP Logue** - MORE
+**Pille** - Contributed the Super Brush tool/item.

+**MP Logue** - Contributed a number of interesting blocks with special effects and blocks that assist with structural integrity.

 **Stallionsden** - Collaborated on various loot settings, inspired Landmine, Vending Machine and ATM blocks, contributed the Mushroom Helper.
-MORE
+Then added a truly massive number of blocks and placeholders.

 **ZZTong** - Contributed various shipping crate blocks and helpers, contributed empty and low-loot block variations, contributed the Delos (West